 OBJECTIVE To build capacity within Mi'kmaq communities to provide increased employment opportunities for Mi'kmaw individuals.
-INDICATOR Volume harvested under agreements wi th Mi'kmaq communities.
+INDICATOR Volume harvested under agreements with Mi'kmaq communities.
 TARGET To increase the softwood volume harvested under First Nation agreements to 30,000 tonnes.
-VARIANCE - 5,000 tonnes 2022 Update In 2022, the total volume harvested by Unama'ki Institute of Natural Resource
+VARIANCE - 5,000 tonnes 2023 Update was 0 tonnes.
+This was due to lack of c of resources on the Mi'kmaq Forestry Conservation Area project.
+Unama'ki Institute of Natural Resources ontractor capacity as well as redirection Initiative and Indigenous Protected & Confederacy of Mainland Mi'kmaq was